Field Expedition Itinerary

 On Day 3, our morning activity will be an Ornithology and Bird ID workshop.
 Students will have the opportunity to learn about bird identification through sight and song.

-In the afternoon, we will look closely at Tiny Weird Critters, a workshop where students will examine the diversity of microbes in their coastal environment.
+In the afternoon, we will have our Microbes are Everywhere! workshop where students will examine the diversity of microbes in their coastal environment.

 We finish the evening with an interactive discussion about sustainability and the environment.